sandhawke/nav-spa/README.md

 This module looks for `data-link-to-state` attributes and adds the right href to get us to that state.
 The state is a JS expression which is eval'd to produce a state overlay object.
-And properties not mentioned in the overlay remain unchanged; set them to null or '' to remove them.
+Any properties not mentioned in the overlay remain unchanged; set them to null or '' to remove them.
 They're always strings, so for our purposes '', null, and undefined are the same.
 (Actually, you can provide a non-string